Who We Are

 HISTORY

 The Esso Essen spill, which took place in April 1968, was the first of the significant and publicly recognised oil spills.
 Affected seabirds were taken to the SPCA where they were washed with scrubbing brushes and dishwashing soap, and fed long strips of hake dipped in fish or sunflower seed oil.
 However, the SPCA was not adequately equipped to deal with the large numbers of birds in need of rehabilitation.
-As a result, a remarkable woman named Althea Louise Burman Westphal set up a temporary station at her home in Newlands to treat 60 severely oiled African penguins that had been transported in a boat for about 11 days without being treated.
+As a result, a remarkable woman named Althea Louise Burman Westphal set up a temporary station at her home in Newlands to treat 60 severely oiled African Penguins that had been transported in a boat for about 11 days without being treated.
 The penguins were washed in Althea’s bathroom, rinsed off and then hosed.
 The first swimming pool was a wooden trailer in her garden.
 Later, she obtained a big stainless steel dye vat to for the penguins to paddle in.
 Two or three times a week, the birds were driven to Blouberg Beach in Althea’s station wagon, marched down to the beach to the tidal pool and allowed to swim in the ocean for an hour.
 The first flipper rings were coloured bias binding and then dymotape and finally G rings, which were supplied by the Percy Fitzpatrick Institute (PFPI) at the University of Cape Town.

 During this time, Althea also carried out extensive research on the ‘Jackass penguin’ (as the African penguin was known then) to help her understand its lifestyle and dietary requirements.
 Early in 1968, she began making enquiries into establishing a rescue operation for seabirds.
 After more research and planning, she persuaded Dr Roy Siegfried of PFPI to help her launch SANCCOB – a mammoth task they believed at the time would cost about R150 000.